nguterresn/battlebutbot/README.md

 When ordering the BOM, make sure to order at least 5 (five!) of each component so you end up with the possibility to solder 5 different PCBs.

+### Supply chain troubleshooting

+⚠️ In case a few componenets are not available refer to the list below:

+- Any ESP32-S3-WROOM-1 (NOT 1U!) should work.
+There are a [few variations](https://www.lcsc.com/search?q=ESP32-S3-WROOM-1) of the same footprint with more or less RAM and FLASH.
+- H1-H4 componenets are mount holes, they don't need any component assigned.
+- In case of resistor or capacitors shortage, it is also OK to find other supplier as long as it follows the same specification (e.g. 20k resistor 5%)

 ## Design

 The design of the BattleButBot plays an important role.
 How it is designed determines how heavy (or how light) it is.
 Two requirements: sturdy and light.